bu3nAmigue/livecoding-tools/README.md

-# LiveCoding-EP
+# bu3nAmigue Music
-Songs composed using FoxDot live coding framework
+Ideas and tools for music composition using FoxDot and Python